-Innovative Case Planning

-Evidence Upon Which It Is Based:
+Innovative Case Planning Evidence Upon Which It is Based:

 Case planning is a method for implementing several of the "Eight Guiding Principles of Effective Intervention."
-The Eight Guiding Principles are supported by the National Institute of Corrections and are widely accepted as the blueprint for how to reduce recidivism within western community corrections systems. https://nicic.gov/ theprinciplesofeffectiveinterventions
+The Eight Guiding Principles are supported by the National Institute of Corrections and are widely accepted as the blueprint for how to reduce recidivism within western community corrections systems. https://nicic.gov/ theprinciplesofeffectiveinterventions Description:

-Description:

 Calaveras County is limited to two juvenile deputy probation officers and one supervising deputy probation officer.
 JJCPA funding is used to support this staffing level to make innovative case planning more intensive for minors on probation.
 Officers target the risk, need and responsivity principles, specifically, through these efforts.
 Officers also receive training annually in Motivational Interviewing, which complements officers' case planning efforts.
 The department's case management efforts are also complemented by providing extensive Family Finding and Engagement Training every two years.
-A training is tentatively planned for Summer 2022.
+Program Name: